All articles

 Clinical: 25(OH)D and autoimmune thyroiditis

 The link between vitamin D deficiency and autoimmune thyroiditis is confirmed in dozens of observational studies and several RCTs.
-A meta-analysis by Wang et al. (PMID 30362511) pooled 9 RCTs (n = 700+) and showed that adding D3 to levothyroxine reduces TPO-Ab by 15–25% over 6 months versus levothyroxine alone.
+A meta-analysis by Wang et al. (PMID 29388046) pooled 6 RCTs (n = 344) and showed that adding D3 significantly reduces TPO-Ab over 6 months versus control.
 The effect is statistically significant (p < 0.01) and clinically reproducible.

 Target 25(OH)D levels remain debated.
 The Endocrine Society guideline (Holick et al., PMID 21646368) defines deficiency as < 20 ng/mL (< 50 nmol/L), sufficiency as > 30 ng/mL.
 For AIT patients the optimal target is 40–60 ng/mL (100–150 nmol/L) — the range where RCTs show maximal reduction of TPO-Ab and improved T4 → T3 conversion while preserving safety (no hypercalcemia).